kirang89/eosl-notes/elements_of_statistical_learning_notes.md

 ## Maximum-Likelihood Estimation

-While least squares is generally very convenient, it is not the only crite- rion used and in some cases would not make much sense.
+While least squares is generally very convenient, it is not the only criterion used and in some cases would not make much sense.
 A more general principle for estimation is *maximum likelihood estimation*.
 Suppose we have a random sample $y_i, i = 1, . . . ,N$ from a density $Pr_θ(y)$ indexed by some parameters $\theta$ *(many approximations have associated a set of parameters $\theta$ that can be modified to suit the data at hand)*.
 The log-probability of the observed sample is
 $$
 L(\theta) = \sum_{i=1}^N log Pr_\theta(y_i)
 $$